 Leadership-in-Action

 Community engagement and positive impact on society lie at the core of the LiA experience.
-This project gives scholars the opportunity to engage in an initiative beneficial to unprivileged communities or groups.
+This project gives scholars the opportunity to engage in initiatives that directly serve under-resourced communities.

 What type of project can you choose?